Discord alternatives: Our top picks for online communication

 Mumble: Low-latency voice chat

-Mumble is an open-source VoIP (Voice over Internet Protocol) platform focused on delivering low-latency, high-quality voice communication.
+Mumble is an open-source VoIP (Voice over Internet Protocol) communication app focused on delivering low-latency, high-quality voice communication.
 Unlike Discord, which can be resource-heavy, Mumble is lightweight and optimized for minimal lag, making it ideal for competitive gaming and team communication.
+Mumble is a free, open-source VoIP communication app popular among gamers for its low latency and clear audio.
+Additionally, Mumble offers features like chat encryption and authentication to protect user privacy, as well as positional audio, enhancing the gaming communication experience.

 • Extremely low latency, providing real-time communication with minimal lag